-Preparing for a Workers’ Compensation Hearing in Monmouth or Ocean County
+Preparing for a Workers’ Compensation Hearing in New Jersey

-Our Shrewsbury and Freehold Work Injury Lawyers Are Ready to Fight for Your Benefits
+Our Work Injury Lawyers Are Ready to Fight for Your Benefits

 If your workers’ compensation claim is denied, there is a trial process that can be followed.
 This often involves making your case at hearings in front of a workers’ compensation judge.
 This may be a new experience for you, and you may not be sure how to get ready.
 The experienced workers’ compensation attorneys at Shebell & Shebell, LLC can help you prepare.